 5. You have a bad feeling about the facility.
 Sometimes you simply have to listen to your gut feeling.
 If there is something that feels wrong or off about the place and you are not comfortable with your loved one living there, try somewhere else.

-If your loved one experiences any form of nursing home abuse or neglect, contact the Arnold Law Firm right away.
+If your loved one experiences any form of nursing home abuse or neglect, contact a Sacramento injury attorney at Arnold Law Firm right away.
 We can help you and your loved one get the justice you deserve.